On the vanishing discount approximation for compactly supported perturbations of periodic Hamiltonians: the 1d case: The case

 \begin{proof} It suffices to remark that the measure ${\tilde\mu}^{\lambda}_x$ agrees with the measure ${\tilde\mu}^{\lambda}_{x,1}$ defined via \eqref{def2 discounted measure1} where we have taken $r=+\infty$.
 The assertion follows from Proposition \ref{prop step2}. \end{proof}

 We are now ready to prove our main theorem:

 \begin{teorema} The functions $u^\lambda_G$ uniformly converge to the function $u^0_G$ given by \eqref{def1 u_0} locally on $\MM$ as $\lambda\to 0^+$.
-In particular, as an accumulation point of $u^\lambda_G$ as $\lambda\to 0^+$, the function $u^0_G$ is a viscosity solution of \eqref{eq G critical}. \end{teorema} \begin{proof} By Proposition \ref{prop application comparison} we know that the functions $u^\lambda_G$ are equi--Lipschitz and equi--bounded, hence it is enough, by the Ascoli--Arzel\`a theorem, to prove that any converging subsequence has $u^0_G$ as limit.
+In particular, as an accumulation point of $u^\lambda_G$ as $\lambda\to 0^+$, the function $u^0_G$ is a viscosity solution of \eqref{eq G critical}. \end{teorema} \begin{proof} By Theorem \ref{teo discounted sol} and Proposition \ref{prop application comparison}, we know that the functions $u^\lambda_G$ are equi--Lipschitz and locally qui--bounded on $\MM$, hence it is enough, by the Ascoli--Arzel\`a theorem, to prove that any converging subsequence has $u^0_G$ as limit.

 Let $\lambda_n\to 0$ be such that $u^{\lambda_n}_G$ locally uniformly converge to some $u\in\CC(\MM)$.
 We have seen in Proposition \ref{ineq lim} that

 To prove the opposite inequality, let us fix $x\in \MM$.
 Let $w$ be a bounded critical subsolution.
 By Lemma \ref{ineq prim}, we have